A dump leakage calorimeter to measure the flux of high-energy electrons and photons: Measurements

 \subsection{Sensors}

 One of the major limitations of the tested dump leakage calorimeter prototype is the non-linear signal response measured in the data-taking campaigns.
 In this first prototype, the signals of three sensor configurations were acquired.
 The first is the signal of the complete calorimeter, including the lead-glass bar, the light guide, and the PMT.
-In the second configuration, the lead glass was optically separated from the PMT with the light guide such that the Cherenkov light created in the lead glass could not reach the PMT.
+In the second configuration, the lead glass was optically separated from the PMT with the light guide, such that the Cherenkov light created in the lead glass could not reach the PMT.
+In this case, the signal originates from charged particles of the electromagnetic shower traversing other components such as the light guide and the PMT entrance window directly, which can produce light via the Cherenkov or scintillation process.
+These additional light contributions are therefore expected to influence the signal response and are likely to contribute to the observed non-linearity by increasing the signal load on the PMT and readout chain, especially at higher bunch charges.
 Finally, the signals from the plastic scintillators with the SiPMs were recorded.

 The relative signal response in a charge scan is shown in figure~\ref{fig:sensorComparison}.
-All signals were adjusted to \SI{0}{\milli\volt\micro\second} for the lowest bunch charge of \SI{38}{\pico\coulomb} for a relative comparison.
-The different sensor configurations show a similar response to increasing charges, i.e., a flattening of the curve.
-The lead-glass configuration was used for the analysis as it was employed in all measurement campaigns.
+All signals were shifted such that the value at the lowest bunch charge of \SI{38}{\pico\coulomb} is set to zero, i.e.\ the signal at this point is subtracted from all measurements for a relative comparison.
+The different sensor configurations show a similar response to increasing charges, that is, a flattening of the curve.
+The full calorimeter module configuration was used for the analysis as it was employed in all measurement campaigns.